 QL-N1.
-Students can apply, analyze, and evaluate the characteristics of numbers in authentic modeling and problem solving situations.

-- a.
-Demonstrate operation sense and the effects of common operations on numbers in words and symbols. - b.
-Apply mathematical properties in numeric and algebraic contexts. - c.
-Use different types of mathematical summaries of data, such as mean, median, and mode. - d.
-Read, interpret, and make decisions based upon information from various data displays. - e.
-Demonstrate competency in the use of magnitude in the contexts of place values, fractions, and numbers written in scientific notation. - f.
+Students can apply, analyze, and Key performance indicators evaluate the characteristics of numbers a.
+Demonstrate operation sense and the effects of common in authentic modeling and problem operations on numbers in words and symbols. solving situations. b.
+Apply mathematical properties in numeric and algebraic contexts. c.
+Use different types of mathematical summaries of data, such as mean, median, and mode. d.
+Read, interpret, and make decisions based upon information from various data displays. e.
+Demonstrate competency in the use of magnitude in the contexts of place values, fractions, and numbers written in scientific notation. f.
 Demonstrate measurement sense that includes predicting, estimating, and then solving problems using appropriate units.
 QL-N2.
-Students can perform operations on numbers and make use of those operations in authentic modeling and problem solving situations.

-- a.
-Perform arithmetic operations on whole numbers, integers, fractions, and decimals including basic operations without a calculator. - b.
+Students can perform operations Key performance indicators on numbers and make use of those a.
+Perform arithmetic operations on whole numbers, integers, operations in authentic modeling and fractions, and decimals including basic operations without a problem solving situations. calculator. b.
 Apply quantitative reasoning to solve problems involving quantities or rates.
 QL-N3.
-Students can propose various alternatives, determine reasonableness, and then select optimal estimates to justify solutions.
+Students can propose various Key performance indicators alternatives, determine reasonableness, a.
+Use estimation skills. and then select optimal estimates to b.
+State convincing evidence to justify estimates. justify solutions.